CVnCoV Vaccine Description

 This innovative mRNA technology instructs the human body to activate its own defense mechanism.
 It uses the natural messenger substance mRNA that contains the construction manual needed to produce proteins.
 This messenger substance is programmed with information about one protein of the coronavirus and inject into the human body.

 The body recognizes the protein produced by our cells as something unknown and activates its immune cells to produce antibodies and T-cells against it.
-This way, the natural viral infection and activate the endogenous defense system, says the company.
+This way, the body copies the natural viral infection and starts the endogenous defense system, says the company.

 Traditional vaccine approaches administer live or inactivated pathogens or use recombinant protein to generate an immune response.
 However, the mRNA vaccine candidate delivers mRNA into a cell of the vaccine, instructing it to produce a specific protein or antigen (i.e., a foreign substance that induces an immune response).
 The induced immune response is directed against the encoded protective antigen.
 To prevent the mRNA's degradation and improve vaccine effectiveness, the mRNA is also encapsulated in a protective shell, says the U.S. CDC.